Recite, Reconstruct, Recollect: Memorization in LMs as a Multifaceted Phenomenon: Introduction

 Our taxonomy, illustrated in Fig. \ref{fig:flowchart}, defines three types of LM memorization based on colloquial descriptions of human memorization.
 Humans \textbf{recite} direct quotes that they commit to memory through repeated exposure, so LMs recite highly duplicated sequences.
 Humans \textbf{reconstruct} a passage by remembering a general pattern and filling in the gaps, so LMs reconstruct inherently predictable boilerplate templates.
 Humans sporadically \textbf{recollect} an episodic memory or fragment after a single exposure, so LMs recollect other sequences seen rarely during training.

-We use our taxonomy in a variety of experiments that highlight the multifaceted nature of memorization.\footnote{Code available at \url{https://github.com/EleutherAI/semantic-memorization}.} In summary:
+We use our taxonomy in a variety of experiments that highlight the multifaceted nature of memorization.
+In summary:

 \begin{itemize} \item We introduce an intuitive taxonomy and heuristics for categorizing memorized data. \item By comparing memorized and unmemorized distributions, we assess how a variety of corpus-wide statistics, datum-level metrics, and representational differences influence the likelihood of a given sequence being memorized.
 Our dependency tests confirm existing findings that low perplexity is strongly associated with memorization---though not equally for all memorized examples.
 This fact guides our heuristic for partitioning memorized data into a recitation category. \item We study scaling factors in memorization by monitoring each taxonomic category over the course of training and across model sizes.
 The number of memorized sequences increases with training time and model size, regardless of taxonomic category.
-Recollection, however, sees the fastest increase---and this outsize growth cannot be attributed solely to repeated exposures to rare sequences or to random memorization. \item We train logistic regressions to predict memorization for each category.
+Recollection, however, sees the fastest increase---and this outsize growth cannot be attributed solely to repeated exposures to rare sequences or to random memorization. \item To demonstrate the value of our taxonomy, we train logistic regressions to predict the likelihood of memorization for candidate sequences from each memorization category.
 This predictive model outperforms both a simple baseline with no taxonomy and a model that uses a taxonomy optimized by searching for the best set of mediating factors.
 These experiments show that the intuitions behind our taxonomy can improve on more generic approaches. \item We highlight differences between categories by exploring statistical dependencies, finding recitation is enabled by low-perplexity prompts and recollection is constrained by the presence of rare tokens. \end{itemize}